slaclab/lume-services/docs/demo.md

 SLAC users can take advantage of the [Stanford Container Registry](https://itcommunity.stanford.edu/unconference/sessions/2018/introducing-scr-stanford-container-registry) to store their containers.
 The steps for configuring your project to use the registry are as follows:

 **9.1** Create an API token at https://code.stanford.edu/-/profile/personal_access_tokens.
 For `Token name` enter `My Model`.
 Optionally choose an expiration date.
 This can be whatever you'd like, but the GitHub action secret defined in step 3. will need to be updated with a new value after this expiration.
+Record this API token for use in steps 9.3 and 9.4.

 ![token](files/PAT.png)